Welcome to Anatomy & Physiology!

 Date of submission

-A calendar outlining the entire cycle will be posted in the class OneNote and taped to the class whiteboard.
+A calendar outlining the entire year will be posted in the class OneNote and taped to the class whiteboard.
 Every test, quiz, project, homework assignment, lab, activity, and field trip will be posted on this calendar.
 You will know at the beginning of the cycle all assignment deadlines and schedules for the organ systems.
-You are expected to look at this regularly!
+You are expected to look at this regularly to check for any changes and/or updates!

 Labs: When you are involved in a lab, you MUST act accordingly.
 Participating in lab is a privilege, one that can be taken away if the proper procedures are not followed.
 If you do not follow the rules of the lab then you will not be allowed to participate and will receive a zero for that lab as well as a zero for your lab skills grade.
 In order to participate in lab you must make at least an 80% on the safety test and turn in a signed safety contract.